Skip to main content

 • n’: Geometric code encoding n (variable-length prefix-free)

-The algorithm: Try seeds n = 0, 1, 2, … until β(·,n) has no collisions on X. Each trial is geometrically distributed with success probability p(m,r), so the expected space for encoding n’ achieves the information-theoretic lower bound of ~1.44 bits per element.
+The algorithm: try seeds n = 0, 1, 2, … until beta(.,n) has no collisions on X. Each trial is geometrically distributed with success probability p(m,r), so the expected space for encoding n’ achieves the information-theoretic lower bound of roughly 1.44 bits per element.

-Random oracle assumption: hash: {0,1}* → {0,1}^∞ outputs uniform random bits, making the final encoding (n’, N) indistinguishable from a random bit string.
+Under the random oracle assumption, hash: {0,1}* -> {0,1}^infinity outputs uniform random bits, making the final encoding (n’, N) indistinguishable from a random bit string.

 Rate-Distortion Tradeoff

-The title’s “rate-distortion” comes from information theory: what’s the rate (bits per key) for a given distortion (lookup time)?
+The “rate-distortion” framing comes from information theory: what’s the rate (bits per key) for a given distortion (lookup time)?

-Zero distortion (O(1) lookup): ~n log n bits Constant distortion (small tables): Practical two-level schemes approach ~1.44n bits Variable distortion: Trade bits for lookup time continuously
+Zero distortion (O(1) lookup): roughly n log n bits.
+Constant distortion (small tables): practical two-level schemes approach roughly 1.44n bits.
+Variable distortion: trade bits for lookup time continuously.

 Why Cryptographic Matters